umcu/clinlp/CONTRIBUTING.md

 - Use fixtures to share setup code
 - Use parametrize to run the same test with different inputs
 - Use marks to skip tests, or to run tests with specific marks

+Additionally, we keep separation between unit, regression and integration tests.
+Unit tests should be fast and test a single unit of code.
+Each module in the codebase should at least have a corresponding module with unit tests.
+Regression tests should test the performance of one or more components.
+Integration tests should test the interaction between different components.

+If any test data is required for your tests, please add it to the `tests/test_data` directory.
+If possible, use a text-based format such as JSON or CSV, or at least an open format if that's not possible.

 #### Arrange, act, assert